umuplus/aws-cdk-wordpress/README.md

 ------------------- | --------- | --------- | --------- | ------------------- |
 cacheNodeType       | number    | false     | t2.micro  | Cache node instance type
 numberOfCacheNodes  | number    | false     | 1         | Number of cache nodes

-## Motivation

-Main purpose of this Wordpress Construct is to provide a configurable Wordpress deployment stack.

-Thus, it will be easier to create a simple GUI to manage deployments of different Wordpress applications from a single place which is gonna be the phase two (: